Biology 2252 Review Sheet for Test #1 Dr. James Adams

 Physiology of Circulation: blood flow -- from high to low pressure areas, flow velocity (rate),

-blood pressure, resistance -- know definitions; relationship: F = ΔP/R
+blood pressure, resistance -- know definitions; relationship: F = ΔP/TPR

-one of these is the diameter.
-Resitance is greatest in small diameter vessels (most
+these is the diameter.
+Resitance is greatest in small diameter vessels (most friction and area),

 Systemic blood pressure (B.P.): greatest at heart, highest at systole (lower with diastole),